 |P.O.
 Box 740256

 *Note: The Federal Trade Commission recommends sending your dispute letter by certified mail with a return receipt requested.

 Start your dispute letter by identifying the inquiries you don’t recognize.
 If you think you’re a victim of fraud, mention that as well.
+There’s no specific format you must follow for a credit inquiry removal letter: just be clear and to the point.
 The credit bureau will investigate your claim and send you the results of your dispute after 30 days (sometimes 45).